 Method 2 - Using back coding

-If wanting to add a category into a variable set with a Binary - Multi or Nominal - Multi structure, see Additional details below.
-This method uses a fake text variable to back code into the categorical variable and use the categorization tool to add any missing categories.
-Note the values of the categories in the tool must match the values of the categories in the variable you are backcoding into.
+- If wanting to add a category into a variable set with a Binary - Multi or Nominal - Multi structure, see Additional details below.

-- First, we'll create a fake text variable to back code.
-In the Data Sets tree, hover and click + > Custom Code > JavaScript - Text.
+- First, we'll create a fake text variable to use in the Text Categorization module.
+In the Data Sources tree, hover and click + > Custom Code > JavaScript - Text.

 - Give it a Label like dummy text.

-- In the JAVASCRIPT CODE box simply type
+- In the JavaScript Code editor box simply type

 NaN